-While the ratio 1:20 does not necessarily constitute an exact characterization of the relative quantities of groundwater and surface water in land, where moving water may switch from surface to ground and vice versa, it becomes clear that surface water, and particularly that of rivers, constitutes the vast majority of water that can potentially meet the human needs described above.
-However, there are huge technological differences in the exploitation of groundwater and surface water.
-In groundwater, the storage is provided by nature (aquifers) and the withdrawal can be done by a large number of small-scale technical works (wells) without the need of pipelines, unless the aquifer is far from the location of water use.
-In contrast, with the exception of endorheic basins that form lakes, storing streamflow requires a large-scale artificial system (dam - reservoir) and the withdrawal and distribution also requires large-scale pipe works.
+While the ratio 1:20 does not necessarily constitute an exact characterization of the relative quantities of ground- and surface-water in land, where moving water may switch from surface to ground and vice versa, it becomes clear that surface water, and particularly that of rivers. constitutes the vast majority of water that can potentially cover the human needs as described above.
+However, there are huge technological differences in exploitation of ground and surface water.
+In groundwater the storage is provided by nature (aquifer) and the withdrawal can be done by a large number of small-scale technical works (wells) without the need of pipelines, unless the aquifer is far from the location of water use.
+In contrast, with the exception of endorheic basins that form lakes, storing streamflow requires a large-scale artificial system (dam - reservoir) and the withdrawal and distribution also requires large-scale piping works.
 As a result, surface water projects need substantial financial investment.
 Also, they may have substantial impacts on the environment.
-However, this does not mean that groundwater exploitation is environmentally safer.
-In contrast, experience shows that some of the most adverse-and in effect irreversibleenvironmental impacts have been created by groundwater overexploitation, where sustainability is not spontaneous.
-For example, Vörösmarty et al. (2005) note: "For most parts of the planet, [the nonsustainable water use] will refer to the 'mining' of groundwaters, especially in arid and semiarid areas, where recharge rates to the underground aquifer are limited" (see Fig. 11 for a world map of unsustainable uses).
-As a characteristic example, Tiwari et al. (2009), using Gravity Recovery and Climate
+But this does not mean that groundwater exploitation is environmentally safer.
+In contrast, experience shows that some of the most adverse-and in effect irreversible environmental impacts have been created by groundwater overexploitation, where sustainability is not spontaneous.
+For example, Vörösmarty et al. (2005) note "For most parts of the planet, [the Non-sustainable Water Use] will refer to the 'mining' of groundwaters, especially in arid and semiarid areas, where recharge rates to the underground aquifer are limited" (see Fig. 12 for a world map of unsustainable uses).
+As a characteristic example, Tiwari et al. (2009) using Gravity Recovery and Climate Experiment (GRACE) satellite data concluded that in Northern India there is large-scale overexploitation of groundwater at a loss rate of $54 \pm 9 \text{ km}^3/\text{year}$, probably the largest loss rate in any comparable-sized region on Earth.
+Groundwater overexploitation has sometimes been initiated by overestimation of basic hydrological quantities such as aquifer recharge (see e.g. Fadlelmawla et al., 2008, who report a case of a small aquifer in Kuwait which was initially exploited at a rate of one order of magnitude higher than the sustainable yield).
+Even if a correct estimation is later obtained, it is difficult to stop groundwater overexploitation due to the so-called "tragedy of commons" (Llamas, 2004) associated with selfish individualism.
+The apparent temporary winners in such situations are the wealthier who dig the deepest boreholes (Panda & Kumar, 2011, this issue).
+In the long term, though, there may be no winner.

-Fig. 11 World distribution of potentially unsustainable agricultural water use (source: Vörösmarty et al., 2005; Fig. 7.3, available on line and downloaded from www.maweb.org/en/GraphicResources.aspx).
+Fig. 12 World distribution of potentially unsustainable agricultural water use (source: Vörösmarty et al., 2005; Fig. 7.3).
 High and low overdrafts roughly correspond to >0.4 and <0.04 m/year, respectively.